-When a company like Intel reorganises itself around mobile technologies, it is clear that something has changed.
+When a company like Intel reorganizes itself around mobile technologies, it is clear that something has changed.

 And this is no surprise.
 Take a look around at how IT is being consumed today and it is clear that there has been a mobile revolution.
 According to the latest Gartner forecast, worldwide tablet sales will reach 63.6 million units in 2011– a 261.4% increase from its 17.6 million sales in 2010.
 Tablet sales are expected to reach 326.3 million units by the end of 2015.

-So the world is organising access to computing power through tablets and smart phones much more than ever before – not through desktop PCs or even laptops.
+So the world is organizing access to computing power through tablets and smartphones much more than ever before – not through desktop PCs or even laptops.

 The smartphone and tablet revolution may have started with consumers, but it is moving into the corporation.
 Many businesses are actively exploring how to increase productivity through the use of tablets – and they are about to become more popular than the regular PC.